 When we Publish

-4. We publish information about a matter to which a Decision Notice or Regulatory Settlement Agreement relates to the extent that we are permitted or required by law to do so.
-Where we have discretion to publish information relating to a Decision Notice or Regulatory Settlement Agreement, there is a presumption in favour of publication.
+4. We publish information about a matter to which a Decision Notice or RSA relates to the extent that we are permitted or required by law to do so.
+Where we have discretion to publish information relating to a Decision Notice or RSA, there is a presumption in favour of publication.

-5. We may decide not to publish information relating to either a Decision Notice or Regulatory Settlement Agreement where we consider that it is not in the public interest to do so or that the public interest is not advanced by publication.
+5. We may decide not to publish information relating to either a Decision Notice or RSA where we consider that it is not in the public interest to do so or that the public interest is not advanced by publication.

 6. Factors which may lead us to decide not to publish (where we have discretion) include: